pesout/Dwarferizer/README.md

 Transfer back to the Oct numeral base: 554(6) = 326(8)
 ```

+This string adjustment isn't realized if `ouput.length - x ≥ 0`, naturally.
+Otherwise, the algorithm assign ouput to `x`.

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**